liveupx/MyTreeMap/README.md

 ## Embedding Widgets

-TreeCity Explorer provides free embeddable widgets that can be added to any website.
+MyTreeMap Explorer provides free embeddable widgets that can be added to any website.
 To use a widget:

 1. Visit [https://mytreemap.pages.dev/widgets](https://mytreemap.pages.dev/widgets)
 2. Choose a widget type (Tree Count, AQI, or Statistics)